Nick

 highlights from memory:

-The feared redundancies at the NUH were almost entirely avoided,
+* The feared redundancies at the NUH were almost

 and the hospitals have resumed recruiting nurses and cleaning